 The main reason is an episode on The Ground Up Show I’ve listened to a few months back about experimenting with new habits and ideas regularly.
 I still like this idea and think that this name fits much better than “challenge”.
 This is mainly because we can try different things and instead of placing expectations on ourselves that can sabotage our efforts, even before we have begun, we simply try new and reintroduce old habits and see if we want to stick to them.
-“Experiment” fits that idea a lot better, than challenge.
+“Experiment” fits that idea a lot better than “challenge”.

-“I would say conduct experiments rather than making lifelong commitment.
+“I would say conduct experiments rather than making a lifelong commitment.
 So, if there’s something that you want to try out say: ‘I’m gonna commit to this way of doing it for 30 days.’T.K.
 Coleman, “Dreams Don’t COme True, Decisions do“

-So, when you get 15 days in and you feel like giving up you’re like: ‘I don’t know if this is working out for me’, you can tell yourself: ‘I only got 15 more days let’s go ahead and follow through and finish!’
+So, when you get 15 days in and you feel like giving up you’re like: ‘I don’t know if this is working out for me’, you can tell yourself: ‘I only got 15 more days, let’s go ahead and follow through and finish!’
 Instead of feeling like a flake when you’re done, you get to feel proud of yourself for keeping your word and committing to something.
-And if you want to switch it up, then you can recalibrate or if you want to keep it going you can say: ‘let’s do it for another another 30 days!'”
+And if you want to switch it up, then you can recalibrate or if you want to keep it going you can say: ‘let’s do it for another 30 days!'”

 Now, the basic idea is still the same: we either pick a new thing that we haven’t tried before, or we try to integrate an old habit back into our daily schedule and stick with it for a month.
-Afterwards, we see how we feel and what we’ve learned and then decide if we want to continue or stop.
+Afterward, we see how we feel and what we’ve learned and then decide if we want to continue or stop.
 Pretty simple, right?

-There are many things that this practice can help you with on a very basic level: you can discover new things that you like, that make you more productive, that help you gain new perspectives and that help you learn something new.
-One of the best-case scenarios is that you find something that you stick with for life, or that you discover a new hobby, passion or even career path – who knows?
+There are many things that this practice can help you with on a very basic level: you can discover new things that you like, that make you more productive, that help you gain new perspectives and that helps you learn something new.
+One of the best-case scenarios is that you find something that you stick with for life, or that you discover a new hobby, passion, or even career path – who knows?
 Finally, if you have a slight feeling of aversion to any of these experiments, doing can be a very beneficial experience in learning to step in and deal with uncomfortable situations.
 This experiment is also a great way to get back to old beneficial habits that you have been putting off for too long.
 Finally, if you don’t like this month’s experiment you can quit at any time.

 With these general benefits in mind let’s get into this month’s experiment.